 Campbeltown

 Once a region dubbed as the “whisky capital”, Campbeltown was home to over thirty distilleries.
-In present day, this number has reduced significantly and whisky production responsibility now rests with just three main distilleries.
+Today, this number has reduced significantly and there are only three active distilleries.

-Campbeltown, in it’s hey-day (circa.
-1800s), became a victim of it’s own success.
-Demand for the region’s whisky product was so high, that distilleries felt the pressure to churn out more and more - and as such the quality of whisky steeply suffered - leading to the eventual retirement of many distilleries.
+Campbeltown, in its hey-day (circa.
+1800s), became a victim of its own success.
+Demand for the region’s whisky was so high, that distilleries felt the pressure to churn out more and more - and as such the quality of whisky suffered, leading to many of them being closed.

-Flavours from Campbeltown greatly vary, and the region is known to produce some of the most unusual and experimental whiskies.
+Campbeltown whiskies are usually strong and full-bodied, but flavours can vary; the region produces some of the most unusual and experimental Scotch whiskies.

 Scotland Landscape